Paula J. Mcgill

 - Rates, Retainers and Additional Information

 - Free 15 minute telephone consultations.
-Initial Office Consultations are $150.00/hour.
+Initial office consultations range from $80.00 to $160/hour.
 The initial consultation is applied to your retainer should you decide to retain the firm.
 Fees and retainers are based on the type and complexity of the case and range from $250/hr to $500/hr.
 There are also blended rate and flat fee matters available in some cases.
-Payment plans are available for those who have established businesses or have been employed with the same employer for at least two years.
+Starting in 2015, I will not longer accept payment plans.

 Jurisdictions Admitted to Practice

 |Associate, Lord Bissell & Brook (Now Locke Lord Bissell & Liddell)|